mat1/building-microservices/exercises/1-first-app.md

 ## First Step

-In this step you build your first Spring Boot App:
+In this chapter you build your first Spring Boot App:

 1. Got to http://start.spring.io/

-2. Fill out the form as shown on the picture below
+2. Fill out the form as shown on the picture below (current version: 1.5.10)

 ![spring](images/1-spring-init.png)